LiorZ/hdac8_thesis/thesis.rst

 	In this study, we applied the FlexPepBind pipeline to train a classifier that distinguishes between peptides that bind to HDAC8 and peptides that do not.
 Since FlexPepDock only models the interface between the two and not the catalytic process, we assume that peptides that bind to HDAC8 are subsequently deacetylated.
 Our studies conclude that the peptide's ability to bind to the receptor is somewhat correlated with the ability of that same sequence to bind when positioned in an exposed region of a protein.
 This conclusion was shown to be valid on several occasions [68]_.

 	The HDAC8 system presents additional challenges to previous studies that applied FlexPepBind - the extremely flexible loops in the interface have the ability to move and accommodate different substrates for each conformation, the lack of solved crystals that incorporated a genuine substrate and the acetylated lysine - a post translational modification that was barely addressed in previous computational studies.
 	We calibrated a set of parameters that included the amount of sampling and movement, degree of constraints and some other energy terms in the scoring function and compared the resulting predictor to a predictor that was obtained by applying a much simpler and less computationally intensive approach - the FlexPepDock minimization scheme.
 Although the full optimization scheme achieved better AUC than the short minimization pipeline, it was too computationally intensive for high-throughput mode as it included (in addition to the FPDock full optimization runs) an additional clustering step.
-Therefore, we used the minimization only scheme which was a little slightly less accurate but much faster.
+Therefore, we used the minimization only scheme which has a similar accuracy but is also much faster.

 	We note that on both pipelines (minimization and full-optimization+clustering) suggested in this essay the performance of the resulting classifiers on the test set wasn't as good as the training set.
 One probable reason is overfitting.
 A method that we could have applied in our analysis to avoid overfitting and build a more robust classifier is **cross validation**, in which the data set is partitioned into complementary subsets, then, the analysis is performed on one subset (the training set), and validating the analysis on the other subset (validation/test set).
 To reduce variability, multiple rounds of cross-validation are performed using different partitions, and the validation results are averaged over the rounds.